 Regardless of which cleaner you use, only resort to using it if your shoes have developed a dull, scuffed appearance.

 When leather dries out, it becomes extremely brittle.
 This drops its water-resistance and its breathability.
 The best way to tell if your shoes need leather conditioner is to run your finger across them, feeling for any form of roughness.

 If your shoes are rough to the touch, be sure to treat them with a good conditioner to protect them from the elements, while building a good base for a polish patina.

 There are two basic types of shoe polish available.
 Cream polishes are used to restore color when your shoes have faded, while wax polishes are more commonly used.
 Use a wax polish to build up the conventional shine, while a cream polish is recommended prior to conditioning.

 Some professionals even recommend that you apply a coat of cream polish before buffing up a shine with wax.
-It is best to experiment and find the polishing order or routine which is best for you.
+It’s best to experiment and find the polishing order or routine, which is best for you.
 Always keep cream and wax polish for the best results.

 Cleaning and Polishing Your Shoes

 Begin by using a buffing brush to clear away all dirt lodged onto your shoe.
 If your dress shoes have a stubborn polish residue, then be sure to clean it off with leather cleaner; otherwise, resort to using nothing more than a soft cloth dampened to wipe them down.
 Laces are best removed before cleaning.

 As a general rule of thumb, it’s best first to apply a layer of leather cleaner.
 Leather cleaning agents go a long way so resist the urge to use excessive amounts; just a small amount will do.
 After applying your conditioner, allow your shoes to rest for about twenty minutes.
 This allows the conditioner to be fully absorbed.